ppy/osu-wiki/wiki/Tournaments/oPHST/2018/en.md

 #### Overall Conduct

 - The players and staff are expected to not be a douche.
 If the player is seen to be disconnecting from the match without proper justification, the staff may decide to impose the penalties to their discretion.
-Also, if the player is in a match that determines the Top 3 of the tournament, regardless of division, and no-shows on that match without proper justification, the player shall be deemed disqualified from the tournament as a whole, and the tournament rankings shall be adjusted accordingly.
+Also, if the player is in a match that determines the Top 3 of the tournament, regardless of division, and no-shows on that match without proper justification, the player will be deemed disqualified from the tournament as a whole, and the tournament rankings will be adjusted accordingly.

 - If the staff member is the one who's at fault, it is the Executive Committee's decision on which penalties the said staff member faces.
 This may include suspension or termination from service.

 - In addition, the staff are not accountable if the player is silenced or restricted during the course of the tournament.
-In case of the former, the silence duration shall be considered as either the defaulting time, or disconnection time.
+In case of the former, the silence duration will be considered as either the defaulting time, or disconnection time.
 Thus, if the silence lasts for more than 10 minutes, the said player is deemed to have lost the match by default.

 ### Updates and Concerns

-- Most of the major updates regarding the tournament shall be posted on this forum thread.
+- Most of the major updates regarding the tournament will be posted on this forum thread.
 All concerns and questions regarding the tournament may be posted on this thread, or via the official osu!Philippines Facebook Group.

 ## Changes from Previous Editions